381 week ago — 9 min read

 Depending on the segment catered to and the products, retailers may want to rethink the struc- turing of gift vouchers.
 Structuring of vouchers would help in deferring the tax liability and also help in immediate savings on working capital.

-During the festive season, the retail industry offers significant incentives to shoppers including complimentary gifts, especially for electronics.
+3. Supply of products under promotional scheme: During the festive season, the retail industry offers significant incentives to shoppers including complimentary gifts, especially for electronics.
 So far, VAT was not chargeable on such free supplies but GST stands to revise such tax treatment.
-Under GST, goods supplied free of cost would be required to be included in the taxable turnover,
+Under GST, goods supplied free of cost would be required to be included in the taxable turnover, hence even though retailers may not recover any monies for the free goods they would be required to discharge their tax liability on the same.

 Any festive schemes would require to be fundamentally designed, if the retailers do not want to pass the tax burden to consumers.

-The requirement for reversal of input tax credit pertaining to exempt supplies has been retained under the GST law.
+4. Input tax credit management: The requirement for reversal of input tax credit pertaining to exempt supplies has been retained under the GST law.
 Since many products sold through retail channel are exempt from payment of tax, retailers would need appropriate tax administration in place to ensure timely and accurate accounting of tax credits.

-The GST law provides for availing provisional input tax credit by the purchasing dealer which will be finalised only after matching it with the output tax liability discharged by the supplying dealer.
+5. Vendor management: The GST law provides for availing provisional input tax credit by the purchasing dealer which will be finalised only after matching it with the output tax liability discharged by the supplying dealer.
 Due to this, it becomes imperative that the contractual arrangements with vendors are reviewed and modified to provide indemnity to cover credit risks.

 Despite a few housekeeping issues, it is evident that the retail industry would gain significantly from the introduction of the GST.
 Though the mileage of benefits would vary for each segment of retailers, the transition necessitates a detailed impact analysis and appropriate planning to leverage all the benefits and reduce the possibility of disputes with tax authorities.
 Essentially, the retail sector has a once in a lifetime opportunity from a tax planning perspective.
 If it leverages the advantages, it would turn the corner and be a growth driver for the economy.